Moncada's five hits, five RBIs lead White Sox past Tigers

 Abreu and Harrison added RBI singles in the third, and Mendick made it 6-0 with a homer on Faedo’s first pitch of the fourth.

 White Sox right-hander Vince Velasquez pitched 2 2/3 innings before Martin came in.
-Velasquez was activated off the injured list before the game after being sidelined by a strained left groin.
+Velasquez was activated off the injured list after being sidelined by a strained left groin.

+“We didn’t want to push Vince too hard, and he said in the third the heat was getting to him a little,” La Russa said.
+“It is always better to get a pitcher one batter early than one batter late, and Martin did a nice job for us.”

 Zavala’s two-run homer made it 9-0 in the fifth, and Adam Engel’s triple got the White Sox to double digits in the sixth.
 Engel was the last Chicago starter to get a hit.